leo0519/OSProject/README.md

 ```
 env: linux ubuntu 16.04
-cmd: cd sample && gcc sample.c -o sample && ./sample < sample.in
+cmd: cd sample && gcc sample.c -o sample && sudo ./sample < sample.in
-You need to have root priviledge.
+You need to have root priviledge to use SCHE_FIFO.
 ```
 Show on debug message.
 ```